prikhi/hs-backup/README.md

 While the server is completely usable, there are some improvements we'd like to
 implement:

+* Add ability to exclude paths from rsync backups
 * Cleanly handle SIGTERM/SIGQUIT
     * persist current state
     * stop any running backups & the sync/enqueue child threads